OliverCodez/VerusPay/readme.md

 Suggested Store Server Minimum: 2GB RAM, 1 CPU, CentOS or Ubuntu

 Additional "Offline" Verus Wallet
 I recommend using a seperate Verus CLI (command line interface) wallet just for use with your store, not your primary/personal wallet.
-Consider setting up a DigitalOcean $5 server for this using this guide: http://bit.ly/2Ca6LIK
+Consider setting up a DigitalOcean $5 server for this using this guide: [How to Setup a DigitalOcean $5 VerusCoin Server](http://bit.ly/2Ca6LIK)

 In Live Mode VerusPay integrates with the Verus blockchain on your e-commerce VPS or dedicated server.
 This is NOT intended for shared hosting plans, you must be on a VPS or dedicated server where you have SSH access and the ability to run applications per your hosting provider terms.

 Manual Mode

 Store-dedicated "Offline" Verus Wallet
 I recommend using a seperate Verus CLI (command line interface) wallet just for use with your store, not your primary/personal wallet.
 I call this an "offline" wallet simply to differentiate it from the store-online wallet.
 It should be connected to the network.
-Consider setting up a DigitalOcean $5 server for this using this guide: http://bit.ly/2Ca6LIK
+Consider setting up a DigitalOcean $5 server for this using this guide: [How to Setup a DigitalOcean $5 VerusCoin Server](http://bit.ly/2Ca6LIK)

 Manual Mode is always a "fallback", even for Live Mode operation, but also allows shared hosting store owners to use VerusPay without the additional step of setting up and configuring a Verus wallet on their web store.
 You still need access to a Verus wallet you own however.